Sir Woolf Fisher

 Mr Peter Masfen is chairman of Masfen Holdings and Property for Industry and past chairman of the Montana group of companies.

 He is a director of the Auckland Regional Chamber of Commerce, Greymouth Petroleum and Mount Linton Station.
 He is a trustee of King’s College Auckland and King’s School Auckland and The Northern Club.
+In 2016 he was appointed a Companion of the New Zealand Order of Merit for services to business and philanthropy.

 He has won seven national rowing titles and represented New Zealand at the Tokyo Olympics.